Neverrus/Billy_Bot/README.md

 It plays requested songs from YouTube and other services into a Discord server (or multiple servers).
 The bot features a permission system allowing owners to restrict commands to certain people.
 As well as playing songs, Billy_Bot is capable of streaming live media into a voice channel.
 The commands to control the bot are listed below.
+The project is deployed on the heroku platform.

 ## Commands guide
 ### .join